NTIA/WEnets/cplusplus/README.md

 # Setup

-This implementation depends on the Pytorch® C++ library and was built using [¿Visual Studio® vX.X?] on Windows.
+This implementation depends on the Pytorch® C++ library and was built using Visual Studio® on Windows.
 The following steps are required to build the project:

 1. Download the [Pytorch C++ Library](https://pytorch.org/get-started/locally/) by selecting `stable`, `Windows`, `LibTorch`, `C++/Java` and `10.2` and then clicking the provided download link.
 2. Extract the downloaded `.zip` file to a directory on your computer.